surajmandal99/E-Mart/README.md

 # emart_app

-# E-commerce app just like an Amazon.
+# E-commerce app made with Flutter Framework just like an Amazon App.